 by Tracy Johnson

-We need them, but we don’t act like it.
+Radio stations need listeners and fans, but don’t act like it.
 Sure, we go through the motions and say the words, “Thank you for listening”, but more often than not we spend more time telling the audience how great we are.
-Just being nice will help you.
+Or we ignore them.
+Some even hide from the audience at promotions and appearances.
+Just being nice wins fans.

-When is the last time you went out of your way to connect with them?
-As a personality or programmer who depends on the listener for success, doesn’t it make sense to interact with them at every opportunity?
+When is the last time you went out of your way to connect with a listener?
+As a personality or programmer who depends on the listener for success, doesn’t it make sense to interact at every opportunity?

 Instead, we often rush them off of the telephone when they call.
 Or worse, don’t answer at all.

-We shake hands at events without establishing eye contact.
-Or worse, hide in the back so we don’t have to meet them.
+We shake hands without establishing eye contact.
+Or hide in the back to avoid interacting at all.

-We don’t talk to them when we have a chance.
-Or worse, speak poorly about them to other listeners, calling them prize pigs.
+We don’t talk to them.
+Or worse, speak poorly about them to other listeners.
+I’ve heard personalities laugh at prize pigs to other listeners.

 We fire off emails or tweets with an impersonal or auto-response form.
 Or worse, ignore their attempts at personal contact.